Building Preview

 Setting up Preview component

-Create a new file called Preview.tsx
+Create a new component called Preview

-in the src/components/Preview
+) in the components

 directory.